v--/sicp/README.md

 If there are tests in the exercise description (before the solution), that means that the desired result was provided in the description and (maybe) modified into a proper test.

+# Picture language

+Section 2.2.4 requires basic drawing operations.
+To keep things simple and testable, I have tweaked the given procedures to render to monochrome matrices.
+See [the basic painter implementation](https://github.com/v--/sicp/blob/master/sicp/picture-lang.rkt) for more information.

 # Travis?
 Really?

 Since most exercises are verified with unit tests, I set up a Travis CI project.
 Because I can.